Arturage/XeoKey/docs/wiki/SECURITY.md

    - Set up log rotation
    - Alert on suspicious activity

-7. **Backups**
+7. **Backups (CRITICAL)**
+   - **⚠️ Set up regular MongoDB backups immediately** - Without backups, you will lose all your passwords if the database is lost
-   - Regular MongoDB backups
+   - Regular MongoDB backups (daily recommended)
-   - Backup encryption keys securely
+   - Backup encryption keys securely (separate from database backups)
-   - Test restore procedures
+   - Test restore procedures regularly
-   - Store backups securely
+   - Store backups securely in multiple locations (local + remote)
+   - **Without backups, data loss is permanent and irreversible**

 ### For Users